 In June, I did the following:

-- I consolidated some investments to support DRIP with TD Bank, Royal Bank of Canada and Emera.
+- I consolidated some investments to support DRIP with TD Bank, Royal Bank and Emera.

 - I took some VISA NYSE:V profits and bough AT&T NYSE:T